 When you consume sugar, whether it’s in a healthy fruit drink or a rich pastry, your white blood cell count goes down for several hours after eating.

-The more sugar you eat, the more you crave it, and some researchers suggest that sugar is more addicting than cocaine (*).
+The more sugar you eat, the more you crave it, and some researchers suggest that sugar is more addictive than cocaine (13).

 Immune challenges always happen during the holidays when sugary treats are plentiful.
 If you’re already not feeling well, you may want to avoid sweets entirely.
 Be intentional about what you put in your body and know if it’s worth the lowered immune response.

-Chances are, you’d probably rather eat your mom’s apple pie at Thanksgiving dinner than prepackaged cake at a work party.
+Chances are, you’d probably rather eat your mom’s pie at Thanksgiving dinner than prepackaged cake at a work party.
 If you want to indulge, make sure the treat will be worth it.

 Choose wisely and your immune system will thank you.